Contact us for more info about Tanzania Mountain Bike Tour

 DAY 6

-As you cycle along the rolling foothills of Mount Kilimanjaro through grain fields, you'll very likely see many traditionally dressed Maasai people.
-They are very welcoming, and children in particular will call out 'Jambo' ('Hello' in Swahili).
-Our accommodation tonight is alongside the Nalemoru River amongst the Rongai forest, north east of Mt Kilimanjaro.
+Today we'll cycle through grain fields along the rolling foothills of Mount Kilimanjaro and will see many traditionally dressed Maasai people.
+They are very friendly and children particularly, will call out "Jambo", which means "Hello" in Swahili.
+Our accommodation tonight is alongside the Nale Moru River amongst the Rongai forest, north east of Mt Kilimanjaro.
 From the grounds, there are views to Kibo and Mawanzi peaks.
 This is a popular base for climbers of Mt Kilimanjaro via the Rongai route.

 Meals: Breakfast, Lunch, Dinner